Roger Rees: Illness and death

 After a diagnosis of brain cancer in October 2014, Rees focused his energy on his commitment to playing opposite Chita Rivera on Broadway in The Visit, the final musical written by John Kander and Fred Ebb.
 While undergoing two brain surgeries, two courses of radiation and ongoing chemotherapy, Rees managed to rehearse, preview and open in The Visit on 23 April 2015.
 By the middle of May, it had become too difficult for him to speak, and he left the show.
 Rees died at age 71 at his home in New York City on 10 July 2015.
-On Wednesday, 15 July 2015, the marquee lights at all the theatres on Broadway were dimmed in his honour.
+On 15 July 2015, the marquee lights at all the theatres on Broadway were dimmed in his honour.
 His ashes were scattered in the Atlantic Ocean.
 Two months later, there was a memorial service for him at Broadway's New Amsterdam Theatre.
 On 16 November 2015, Rees was inducted, posthumously, into the Broadway Theatre Hall of Fame.